MysticTempest/REFI_Textures/README.md

 ------------------------------

 Textures created from scratch in an attempt to recapture the aesthetic of Minecraft.
-This version of the REFI_Texture pack is for MineClone2.
+This version is usable in both Minetest Game v5.0 and MineClone2.